Audio from Louisiana trooper reportedly describing beating of Black man contradicts initial police account of his death

 "We continue to publicly request that the governor and the attorney general release the video, any information related to this to the family," Maguire said.
 "There's nothing precluding them under the law from giving the family the opportunity to view these videos and bring closure to them."

-Merritt said that federal authorities have launched an investigation into the case
+Merritt said that federal authorities have launched an investigation into the case.

+Vicki Chance, a spokeswoman with the US attorney's office for the Western District of Louisiana, confirmed to CNN their office had opened an investigation but did not provide any further comment.

-CNN reached out to the US attorney's office for the Western District of Louisiana and the FBI field office in Louisiana to confirm a federal investigation Friday evening but has not yet heard back.
+CNN also reached out to the FBI field office in Louisiana Friday evening regarding the investigation but has not yet heard back.

 Governor says trooper recording is disturbing.